 SWOOP provides incoming freshmen a meaningful rite of passage experience as they transition from high school to SWU.
 Incoming students will have an opportunity to build meaningful relationships with other incoming students and a faculty/staff member.

 What happens during SWOOP?

-What else happens in addition to the hike?
+What else happens in addition to backpacking?

 Participants will have a daily solo experience and there will be a group campfire at night for reflection and sharing.
 Further, participants will cook, hike and share life together during their wilderness experience.